Seventh Generation, Method and Ecover – not so safe after all.

 To help your understanding as to why this is a big deal, let’s look at exactly what health implications SLS brings as defined by multiple sources.
 Here’s a quick rundown:

-Sodium Lauryl Sulfate – used as a sudsing and foaming agent, penetrates the skin, health hazards include reproductive and developmental toxicity, tissue damage that could result in chronic liver, brain, heart, lung damage and may include cancer.
+Sodium Lauryl Sulfate (a chemical that is also listed as over 150 different names) – used as a sudsing and foaming agent, penetrates the skin, health hazards include reproductive and developmental toxicity, tissue damage that could result in chronic liver, brain, heart, lung damage and may include cancer.
 SLS has been found in the tissue of these organs so it accumulates in the body.
 Also can cause eye damage, affect the immune system and irritate the skin.
 Can cause eczema.
 In toothpaste it can cause damage to tissues in the mouth, ulcers in the mouth and gum disease.
 Using shampoo with SLS can cause dandruff and hair loss.

 We’ve taken a look at this ingredient on the EWG’s Skin Deep Database and found the following information: